foliojs/restructure/README.md

 * `parent` - the encoded offset is relative to the parent structure of the immediate container
 * `global` - the encoded offset is global to the start of the file

-The `relativeTo` option specifies that the encoded offset is relative to a field on the containing structure.
+The `relativeTo` option accepts a function callback that should return the field on the containing structure which the encoded offset is relative to.
+The callback is called with the context as parameter.
 By default, pointers are relative to the start of the containing structure (`local`).

 The `allowNull` option lets you specify whether zero offsets are allowed or should produce `null`.
 This is